A professional driver training centre is reporting a big rise in HGV enquiries but delays in provisional licence returns

 Mr Curtis said he currently had no problems with availability for tests but there were not enough trainees available at the moment to take the tests.

-He said: “The scrapping of the B plus E test won't fill the gap needed for getting new drivers on the road because of the delays from the agencies.
+He said: “The scrapping of the B plus E test won't fill the gap needed for getting new drivers on the road because of the delays.

 “If you're talking eight to 10 weeks for a licence to come back and then suddenly they've got theory tests and training tests moving forward, it could be anything up to three or four months before they can even get a licence.